-3D TV - What You Need To Know about 3D
+3D TV – What You Need To Know About Home 3D

 3D TV sets for the home are becoming increasingly popular, although they’re not for everyone.

 The UK broadcast industry is taking 3D to a new level, and we explore 3D in more depth.

 3D TV in the UK?

 3D on TV is something that UK broadcasters have dabbled with over the years,and normally involved wearing silly red and blue 3D glasses.
 Since then, things have moved on, and it’s now possible to get a decent 3D experience at home with the latest generation of 3D TV sets.
 The only problem at the moment, is what to watch.